9 The Language Tree

 From about 4000 BC, a loose network of nomadic tribes from Southern Russia began to spread out in separate groups over the Eurasian continent.
 Their spread accelerated around 2000 BC, with the invention of the swift horse-powered war chariot with spoked wheels, which turned these nomadic herders into powerful warriors.
 They spread out over an area all the way from Western Europe to the borders of China, crushing many unexpected enemies along their way.
 The shared language of these warriors is called Indo-European, which has become the basis for most languages in this vast area, including English, Germanic, Greek, Italian, Persian, and Sanskrit (Indian).
 Although the original Indo-Europeans were illiterate, linguists have managed to reconstruct many of the words they used by comparing the languages in this vast area.
 These words, in turn, give us insights into their habits and even their mythology.

 In the 18th century, a British judge in India named William Jones noticed similarities between English, Latin, Greek, and the Indian language named Sanskrit.
 He concluded that these languages have “a stronger affinity, both in the roots of verbs and in the forms of grammar, than could possibly have been produced by accident; so strong indeed, that no philologer could examine them all three without believing them to have sprung from some common source, which, perhaps, no longer exists.”
-[51] Over the years, we have found these similarities in many more languages, located in the area ranging from Europe to the edge of China.
+[52] Over the years, we have found these similarities in many more languages, located in the area ranging from Europe to the edge of China.
 This includes most of the languages of Europe (except for Basque, Finnish, Estonian, and Hungarian), the Persian languages of Iran, Sanskrit and its many modern daughter languages (including Hindi and Urdu), and a number of extinct languages, including Hittite (from Turkey) and Tocharian (from the deserts of northwestern China).
-Take, for instance, the Sanskrit word “agni,” meaning “fire,” which is still related to the English word “ignite.”
-The Sanskrit word “atman,” meaning “to breathe,” is related to the German word “atmen,” which has the same meaning.
+Take for instance the word “mother,” which became “matr” in Sanskrit, “mader” in Persian, “mitera” in Greek, “mater” in Latin, “macer” in Tocharian, and “mother” in English.
+Or take the Sanskrit word “agni,” meaning “fire,” which is still related to the English word “ignite.”
+And the Sanskrit word “atman,” meaning “to breathe,” is related to the German word “atmen,” which has the same meaning.

 We now call the common source of these languages Proto-Indo-European (PIE).
 Unfortunately, this language died out around 2500 BC, and since the people who spoke it were illiterate, not a single word of this language has come down to us directly.
 Yet, by comparing its daughter languages, linguists have managed to reconstruct about 1500 of its words with reasonable certainty.